ayushmitra06/tracking-app/README.md

-Here’s a brief description for your GitHub README, tailored for your real-time tracking app.
-This description includes an overview, features, setup instructions, and a link to your live Vercel deployment.

----

-# Real-Time Location Tracking App
+📍 Real-Time Location Tracking App

 A real-time location tracking application built using Node.js, Express, Socket.io, and Leaflet.js.
 This app tracks and displays the location of connected users on a map, making it ideal for use cases such as asset tracking, fleet management, or social location sharing.